 “Did you check?
 No, I didn’t think so.
 Go backstage and peek through the curtains at the table in the back.”

 I almost refused, certain that she was either mistaken or trying to scare me.
-My emotions were still too unsettled to get a clear read on her.
+My emotions were still too stirred up to get a clear read on her.
 I stood up and walked backstage, assuming that she was counting on some innocuous stranger to spook me.

 No doubt, it would just be some creepy looking loser who wandered in off of the street to see some skin.
 I found the opening in the curtains and peered through without touching them.
 What I saw made my knees suddenly feel weak.
 Flame was sitting at a booth near the back!
 I turned away and had to look again, hoping that my eyes had deceived me.
 It was definitely her.

 So much for starting over in New York.
-I hadn’t even been in town for one full night and Plum had already dispatched someone to nip at my heels.
+I hadn’t even been in town for more than a couple of hours and Flame had already come to nip at my heels.
 The walls suddenly seemed to be closing in on me.
 I felt like a rat in a trap.
-Just as I began to have heart palpitations, Delilah came over and laid a hand on my shoulder.
+My heart started to palpitate.
+Delilah came over and laid a hand on my shoulder.

 “I can see that you’re stunned.
 It’s no big deal really.
 Probably just some weirdo that followed you in off of the street.”